High Knoll Fort Lights Up St Helena Skyline

 THE MOTHER SHIP HAS LANDED | Sharon Henry

-It looks like a spaceship has landed on top of High Knoll Fort.
+It looks like a spaceship has landed on top of High Knoll Fort with its new lights.
 The island’s most visible landmark has a new feature of LED up-lights surrounding its base, glowing a rainbow of colours onto the thick, stone walls.

 Governor Lisa Philips had the honour of switching them on, by first rallying onlookers into a five second countdown before pressing the button which instantly set off a small fireworks display to mark the occasion.
 The group of invited guests who had been ferried up to the High Knoll car park gave an appraising cheer as they looked up at the illuminated walls and exploding fireworks.